OpenTermsArchive/deployment/README.md

 ansible-playbook opentermsarchive.deployment.<playbook-name> --check --diff
 ```

-> See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more information about ansible collections.
+> See “[Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html)” in Ansible’s user guide for more information about Ansible collections.

 - - -